astrandb/viva/README.md

 ### Preferred download method

-- Use HACS, search for viva integration and install it.
+- Use HACS, search for viva integration and download it.
 - Restart Home Assistant

 ### Manual download method